FAQ for Students & Parents

 What is the best way to access money abroad?

 All of our locations have easy access to ATMs.
-We encourage students to obtain money directly from an ATM abroad versus bringing US dollars to exchange.
-Typically, foreign ATMs will charge a flat fee of $5 and your bank will charge a fee of (generally) 2-3% of the withdrawal.
+We encourage students to obtain money directly from an ATM abroad versus bringing U.S. dollars to exchange.
+Typically, foreign ATMs will charge a flat fee and your bank will charge a fee of generally 2-3% of the withdrawal.
+Many U.S. banks have agreements with banks in foreign countries to waive transaction fees.
+We encourage you to review options with your bank.
 We also encourage students to use credit cards whenever possible.
-Credit card companies can do more to help protect you against fraud if your card was lost or stolen.
+Credit card companies can do more to help protect you against fraud if your card is lost or stolen.
+Be sure to check whether your credit card charges foreign currency translation fees (typically 3%).
+If they do, you may want to consider getting another card that does not charge such fees.

 What personal and emotional challenges will my student face abroad?